Zinc smelting

 Zinc smelting is the process of converting zinc concentrates (ores that contain zinc) into pure zinc.
 Zinc smelting has historically been more difficult than the smelting of other metals, e.g. iron, because in contrast, zinc has a low boiling point.
 At temperatures typically used for smelting metals, zinc is a gas that will escape from a furnace with the flue gas and be lost, unless specific measures are taken to prevent it.

-The most common zinc concentrate processed is zinc sulfide, which is obtained by concentrating sphalerite using the froth flotation method.
+The most common zinc concentrate processed is zinc sulfide, which is obtained by concentrating sphalerite via froth flotation.
 Secondary (recycled) zinc material, such as zinc oxide, is also processed with the zinc sulfide.
 Approximately 30% of all zinc produced is from recycled sources.

 Methods

 There are two methods of smelting zinc: the pyrometallurgical process and the electrolysis process.
 Both methods are still used.
 Both of these processes share the same first step: roasting.

 Roasting

 Roasting is a process of oxidizing zinc sulfide concentrates at high temperatures into an impure zinc oxide, called "Zinc Calcine".
 The chemical reactions that take place are as follows: